France, Luxembourg & Germany Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Dinner

-After an included breakfast, your tour ends at the Cochem mooring point.
-It is important that you leave the barge no later than 9:00 a.m. so our crew can prepare for their next guests.
+After an included breakfast, your tour concludes at the Cochem mooring point.
+Please ensure you disembark by 9:00 a.m. so the crew can prepare for their next guests.

 Included Meals: Breakfast